pablotron/fips203ipd/README.md

 Use `make test` to build and run the test suite.

-The test suite checks each component of this implementation for expected answers and is built with several sanitizers supported by both [GCC][] and [Clang][].
+The test suite checks each component of this implementation for expected answers and is built with common sanitizers supported by both [GCC][] and [Clang][].
 The source code for the test suite is embedded at the bottom of `fips203ipd.c` behind a `TEST_FIPS203IPD` define.

-You can also build a quick self test application by typing `make` in the top-level directory.
-The self test application does the following 1000 times for each parameter set:
+You can also build a quick test application by typing `make` in the top-level directory.
+The test application does the following 1000 times for each parameter set:

 1. Generate a random encapsulation/decapsulation key pair.
 2. Encapsulate a secret using the encapsulation key.